 “It was important for me to be part of the Red campaign because I’m from Africa.
 It’s a big honor and pleasure for me to be with Bono and try to help him save some lives.
 Aids and HIV is something that really destroyed Africa.
 Sadly, people don’t really realize how easy it is to save lives.
 Only two pills a day, which is 40 cents.”

-Drogba scored twice as Premier League leaders Chelsea beat London rivals Arsenal 3-0 on Sunday and put his goals down to the red laces he was wearing for the game.
+Didier Drogba scored twice as Premier League leaders Chelsea beat London rivals Arsenal 3-0 on Sunday.
+His goals emphasize the red laces he was wearing for the game.